 Swaddling Not Going Swell?
 Here are Some Alternatives.

 Some babies enjoy swaddling, which is the practice of wrapping an infant in cloths to sleep, because it mimics pressure in utero.
 Swaddling is meant to calm babies and promote sleep, which directly impacts healthy development—but many babies struggle to get comfortable in a traditional swaddle.
-So what can you do to make sure your little one gets the sleep they need if they’re not so into their swaddle?
+So, learning how to swaddle a baby is important to make sure your little one gets the sleep they need.

 Here are some common issues and suggested solutions that may help.

 If the issues still continue, be sure to contact your healthcare provider.

 My baby wants their arms out.

 A traditional swaddle restricts arm movement, but if baby wants to use their arms and hands, don’t discourage it!
 You can swaddle them while keeping their arms outside.

 I’m having trouble wrapping them up.